-Intangible assets acquired separately are capitalised at cost.
-Following initial recognition, an intangible asset is carried at its cost less any accumulated amortisation.
-The depreciable amount of an intangible asset is allocated on a straight-line basis over its useful life.
-The acquired software is amortised over the period of 3-5 years.
-The amortisation period of acquired information systems is determined individually, depending on the expected useful life of the system.
-Some intangible assets are amortised over 20 years, including databases used by EPO examiners in the patent granting procedure.
+Intangible assets are capitalised at cost.
+Following initial recognition, an intangible asset is carried at its cost less accumulated amortisation.
+Amortisation is allocated on a straight-line basis over the useful life of the asset.
 The amortisation period and method are reviewed at least at each financial year-end.
 If the expected useful life of the asset is significantly different from previous estimates, the amortisation period is changed accordingly.